 - explain what wabi sabi means using their own words/examples.

-- In advance: make a sample tea bowl out of clay or model magic.
+- In advance: Read the About the Art section on the Black Raku Tea Bowl.
+Next, make a sample tea bowl out of clay or model magic.
 Shape the bowl with imperfections such as bumps, indentations, a bumpy rim, etc. Also, ask children to bring in their favorite, well-loved stuffed animals, blankets, etc.

 - Warm-up: Place assorted objects in lunch sacks.
 Have children feel the objects without looking at them and describe what they feel.
 (May do as a large group by calling up volunteers, or in small groups of 3-4 allowing students to share with a partner.)

 - Have the children show you their special objects.
 Talk about their objects and why they are special.
 Are the objects perfect?
-Does that make you love it less?
-Does having a well-loved, well-worn object makes it more special?
+Does that make you love them less?
+Does having a well-loved, well-worn object make it more special?
 Do things have to be perfect for us to love or enjoy them?

 - Next, take out the bowl that you made before class.
 Call volunteer children up one at a time to handle the bowl and describe what they feel.
 Call on other children in the class to tell you what they see.
 Tell the children that the tea bowl you made is special because it’s not perfectly smooth, that it reminds you of the beauty in life from things that aren’t perfect, just like their well-loved objects.